PrefectHQ/prefect/docs/index.md

 # Welcome to Prefect 2

 !!! tip "Changing 'Orion' nomenclature"
     With the 2.8.1 release, **we've removed references to "Orion" and replaced them with more explicit, conventional nomenclature throughout the codebase**.
-All changes are **fully backwards compatible** and will follow our standard deprecation cycle of six months.
 These changes clarify the function of various components, commands, variables, and more.
 See the [Release Notes](https://github.com/PrefectHQ/prefect/blob/main/RELEASE-NOTES.md#release-281) for details.

 !!! help "Looking for Prefect 1 Core and Server?"
     Prefect 2 is now available for general use.
 See our [Migration Guide](/migration-guide/) to move your flows from Prefect 1 to Prefect 2.